varshiths/scg-augmented/CODE.md

 ### `misc`

-This folder contains code relevant for preprocessing captions in a text file and generation of a prior for the sake of
+This folder contains code relevant for preprocessing captions in a text file and generation of a prior for the sake of use.

+1. `misc/process_large_corpus.sh`: Script that takes in a corpus file as input.
+The corpus should be one sentence in a line ending with a period.
+This is to be run from inside the misc folder.
+This produces a file with svo triples.
+All other files are relevant to working of this openie parser.

+### root

+The root folder contains the following scripts.

+1. `openie_freq.py`: Takes as input the svo triples file and outputs an `.npy` file.
+This file is the prior counts as extracted from the svo triples.
+Set file names at the beginning of the file.
+1. `config.py`: Contains the list of arguments various files in `models` folder take.
+Also is the location of all paths of various files.
+1. `run*.sh`: Sample runs of training scripts.